Welcome to Roselle Angwin’s website

 The more than ‘just writing’ aspects

 These courses combine writing and other expressive arts with an exploration of our native British mystery, bardic and druidic tradition (for instance the Tongues in Trees course, and others with a soulwork, animal, plant/tree or place focus).
 My training in archetypal psychology is very much stirred into the cauldron.
 (I’m working on a distance-learning option here too.)
-Below is an example.
+You can see an example below.

 The Wellkeepers is a year-long closed-group course that combines storymaking, wisdom and archetypal teachings from Grail mythology with exploration of our inner and relational world, and the book of your life, all deeply rooted in our relationship to the land and, more specifically, to the role of the feminine principle in men and women alike as symbolic guardian of the inner but also outer waters which feed the land.